John Lewis Dyer

-John Lewis Dyer (1812-1901), "The Snowshoe Itinerant," was a circuit rider, that is, a preacher who rode from one church to the next.
-He was a Methodist.
+John Lewis Dyer (1812-1901) was a Methodist circuit rider who became known as "The Snowshoe Itinerant" for his preaching in the Colorado area.

 Biography

 Dyer was born in Franklin County, Ohio, spending most his early years in Illinois.
 He had little formal education and in 1833, married Harriet Foster, moving his family to Wisconsin to work in the lead mines.
-Sadly, Harriet died when she was 35, and Dyer was left with their five children.
+Harriet died when she was 35, leaving Dyer a widow with their five children.
 After their mother-named infant daughter Harriet died soon after, Dyer chose to become a Methodist minister.
 He became a circuit rider, riding from town to town as he was needed for funerals, sermons, and weddings.

 Dyer's circuit in Wisconsin and Minnesota covered a large area, and required travel through winter storms and extensive snow.
 Norwegian immigrants in Minnesota taught Dyer how to make skis to traverse the snow more efficiently.